jakmeier/near-teller/readme.md

 ### Moving between hot and cold balance

 Cold balance is converted to hot balance at a constant rate.
-The exact can be configured before deploying the contract.
+The exact rate can be configured before deploying the contract.

-If the hot balance is getting too large for your taste, use `lock` to convert it back.
+If the hot balance is getting too large for your taste, manually call `lock` to convert it back.

 ![Graphic showing flow between cold and hot balance](./res/hot-and-cold.png)